Design Codes - Plant

 Evidence of a number of pre-commissioning and commissioning checks should be presented to verify that the equipment as installed has been tested and is suitable for operation and meets the design intent.
 These may include:

 - Pre-commissioning Hazops;

-- Check that information is installed as per the process flow diagrams
+- Check that information is installed as per the process flow diagrams and engineering line diagrams;

 - Electrical installation checks;

 - Mechanical installation checks - including rotation checks;